 Every now and again, a new skin care ingredient comes along and promises to be the next big thing in turning back the clock and making our skin soft, supple, hydrated, plump and youthful.
-Others promise to fill in fine lines and wrinkles, whilst others claim they can lighten areas of pigmentation or help to minimise the scarring caused by acne.
+Others promise to make the skin firmer or fill in fine lines and wrinkles, whilst others claim they can enhance skin texture, lighten areas of pigmentation or help to minimise the scarring caused by acne.

 How many of these hypes are we to believe?
-How do we believe them or debunk them, without spending lots of our hard earned cash actually trying them all out for ourselves?
-How do we know if these ingredients are even safe or suitable for our skin?
+How do we trust them or debunk them, without spending lots of our hard earned cash (and time) actually trying them all out for ourselves?
+How do we know if these ingredients and topical skin care products are even suitable for our skin?

 Whilst we don’t have all the answers, we certainly have a lot of scientifically backed articles here at Sönd.
-We cover everything from hemp seed oilto antioxidantsand parabens, how they work, why they work and whether or not they’re safe or suitable for your skin type.
+We cover everything from hemp seed oil to antioxidants and parabens, how they work, why they work and whether or not they’re right for your skin type.

 Some ‘miracle’ products die a natural death and disappear as quickly as they appeared.
 Whilst others tend to stick around and stand the test of time.
 But how do we know which of these new ingredients and products are safe?